You can get in trouble when you treat relationships as tools.

 Tools are material.
 They’re replaceable.
 They might be expensive, sure.
 You still need to take care of them.

-Don’t think about them in the same way as you’d think about a relationship.
+Don’t think about them in the same way you’d think about a relationship.
 You won’t employ them efficiently.
 You become overly attached to them.
 You overthink them.
 You obsess about the interaction between you and the item.
 None of these ways of being are good.

 Your body has some of the characteristics of a tool.